hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 [@!RFC1995] specifies that Incremental Transfer may use UDP if the entire IXFR response can be contained in a single DNS packet, otherwise, TCP is used.
-In fact is says in non-normative language:
+In fact is says:

     "Thus, a client should first make an IXFR query using UDP."

-So there may be a forth step above where the client falls back to IXFR-over-TCP.
+So there may be a fourth step above where the client falls back to IXFR-over-TCP.
 There may also be a forth step where the secondary must fall back to AXFR because, e.g., the primary does not support IXFR.